springernature/frontend-playbook/security/README.md

 As web developers we have to process information that browsers send us, so what can we do?

 The process of "cleaning" incoming data to make sure it's suitable for use in your application is known as "sanitisation".
-Obviously this includes things like search terms typed into a text box, but now we have learned to **never trust the browser**, we know we must sanitise *all* data the browser sends us.
+Obviously this includes things like search terms typed into a text box, but now we have learned to **never trust the client**, we know we must sanitise *all* data the browser sends us.

 How do we do that?